holzschuhkv/ConsoleSandbox/README.md

 # TestApplication
-This is only an simple test application for testing out features in C# and get an better understanding.

-Project will be updated soon... (refactoring, syntax, clean code, ...)
+Just a simple project to test features and use cases of different topics of C#.